Arthur A. Vogel: Biography

 Vogel was born in Milwaukee, Wisconsin, on February 24, 1924, son of Arthur Louis Vogel and Gladys Eirene Larson.
-He was educated at the University of the South between 1942 and 1943 and Carroll College from 1943 until 1944.
+He was educated at the University of the South between 1942 and 1943 and Carroll University in Waukesha, WI from 1943 until 1944.
 He then studied at Nashotah House Theological Seminary, and graduated with a Bachelor of Divinity in 1946.
 Later he also attended the University of Chicago, where he earned a Master of Arts in 1948.
 He also graduated with a Doctor of Philosophy from Harvard University in 1952.
 He was also awarded a number of honorary doctorates: Doctor of Sacred Theology from General Theological Seminary in 1969; Doctor of Civil Law from Nashotah House in 1969; and a Doctor of Divinity from the University of the South in 1971.

-Ordained Ministry
+Ordained ministry

 Vogel was ordained deacon in February 1946 and priest in February 1948 by Bishop Benjamin F. P. Ivins of Milwaukee.
 He served his diaconate and initial months as a priest as curate at St Mark's Church in Milwaukee, until he became a teaching assistant of philosophy at Harvard University in 1949.
 In 1950 he became an instructor at Trinity College and retained the post until his appointment as rector of St John Chrysostom Church in Delafield, Wisconsin, where he remained until 1957.
 Concurrent with this position, he was Professor of Philosophical and Systematic Theology at Nashotah House from 1952 to 1971.
 He was also sub-dean of Nashotah House from 1964 until 1971.